With the arrival of many well known Artists on the Blockchain, more and more questions are emerging about the use or reuse of an Artistic work.

 Fortunately, this drama was quickly settled by a percentage of redistribution of the sale to the Artists who got in direct contact with the project.
 That said, these requests are handled on an individual basis and it is up to the Artists themselves to take this step.

 Another much more recent example concerns the Valuables projects.
 This time round the line is even more blurred: how much does a Tweet belong to you?
-Although you are the author of it, technically all aspects of the post go directly to the Company and its sure no one ever thought they would have to claim royalties from users of the social network.
+Although you are the author of it, technically all aspects of the post go directly to Twitter.
+It’s sure no one ever thought they would have to claim royalties from users of the social network.

 What’s more fun, is this form of “back to basics” because there was a time when it was not possible to delete your Tweets!

 The biggest challenge facing the Copyrighted world is going to be the decentralized aspect of projects on the Blockchain which tend to want to make everything published on them immutable into infinity.
 At the moment it is extremely complicated to put images directly on the Blockchain, but more and more IPFS are used so that images can never be censored or altered by any authority.

 Given the increase in the number of Artists who use NFTs to make themselves known or even the arrival of very popular artists like Deadmau5 who are starting to do it, more than ever the question of Copyright and reuse will arise.